 - Weight loss

-Consult your doctor first before using medical cannabis for treating multiple myeloma.
+Consult your (or an Apollo) doctor first before using medical cannabis for treating multiple myeloma.
 They can provide instructions on proper intake and if you should avoid certain pharmaceutical drugs.
+We are happy to send a consult note about your appointment and prescription back to your physician if you would like us to do so.